Rex-sys-hk/voxelmorph/README.md

+Project of a course.
+Added competitive learning in voxelmorph.
+With few improvements...

+# Original README

 # voxelmorph: Learning-Based Image Registration

 **voxelmorph** is a general purpose library for learning-based tools for alignment/registration, and more generally modelling with deformations.